jeffbuyunhe/baryon/README.md

 ## Project Structure

 This project was developed with the MERN stack.
 The structure of the <code>baryon</code> folder is indicated below.
-The <code>doc</code> folder contains all documentation during the development of the app.

 ### Backend Structure
 The project structure is straight-forward.
 Below is a description of the directory: